AdobeDocs/genstudio.en/help/tutorials/add-references.md

    1. Choose an image from the gallery in the _Gallery_ tab.
 1. Click **Use image**.

-   Navigate back to Products to see all available products.
+   To see your created products, click the back arrow near the top of the _Product_ pane to navigate back to the _Products_ home.

 ### Manage products

-In _Products_ home, you can **open an already-created product** to edit or review it or **delete a persona** from the list:
+In _Products_ home, you can **open an already-created product** to edit or review it, or **delete a persona** from the list:

 * Select **Open** from the Personas action menu to revise and review an existing persona.
 * Select **Delete** from the Personas action menu to **Delete** a persona.